Mai Chau travel tips

-We chose to organise everything by ourselves.
-Our hotel picked us up from the Hanoi Old Quarter and after few hours we arrived to Mai Chau.
+We choose a transfer offered by hotel.
+Our hotel picked us up from the Hanoi Old Quarter and after a few hours we arrived to Mai Chau.

 If you prefer to travel in a group, you can buy one of trip offered by travel agencies in Hanoi.
 At the Old Quarter area you will find plenty of interesting offers.